 (1) Student.
 The student shall apply for certification to practice under this Rule by filing a "Form for Designating Compliance with the Student Practice Rule for the Southern District of Ohio."
-Alternatively, if the student is a Legal Intern certified by the Ohio Supreme Court, a copy of the certification may be submitted.
+Alternatively, if the student is a legal intern certified by the Supreme Court of Ohio, a copy of that certification may be submitted.

-This Court's certification of a student to practice under this Rule shall be filed with the Clerk and shall remain in effect for eighteen (18) months or until the results from the first Bar Examination of this Court for which the law student is eligible to sit are released.
-If the student passes the State Bar Examination, then the certification shall continue until the results of the first admittance examination for this District are released.
-If the student fails to pass the District's Bar Examination, the certification shall expire.
-If the student passes this District's Bar Examination, said certification shall continue until that student is formally admitted to practice in this Court.
-Certification to appear generally may be withdrawn by the Chief District Judge or his/her designee in the discretion of the Chief District Judge or his/her designee and without the need to show cause.
-In a particular case the certificate may be withdrawn by the presiding judicial officer in the discretion of the judicial officer and without the need to show cause.
+This Court's certification of a student to practice under this Rule shall be filed with the Clerk and shall remain in effect for eighteen months.
+If the student passes the State Bar Examination, then the certification shall continue until that student is formally admitted to practice in this Court or until the eighteen months expires, whichever occurs first.
+If the student fails the State Bar Examination, his or her certification to appear in this Court shall expire immediately upon receipt of notice of failure, and the student shall promptly notify this Court of the failure.
+Certification to appear generally may be withdrawn by the Chief District Judge or his/her designee and without the need to show cause.
+In a particular case, the certificate may be withdrawn by the presiding Judge in the discretion of that Judge and without the need to show cause.

 - (2) Client and Supervising Attorney Authorization.
 The student must be authorized to appear in each case in which he or she participates.
 A "Client and Supervising Attorney Authorizations for Appearance by Law Student" form must be completed and filed in each case. - (e) Activities.
-A certified student may under the personal and direct supervision of his or her supervisor: - (1) Represent any client in any civil, administrative, or non-felony criminal case if the client on whose behalf the student is appearing has consented in writing to that representation and the supervising attorney has given written approval of that representation as set forth in paragraph (d)(2) of this Rule; however, the presiding judicial officer retains the authority to limit a student's participation in any individual case; and - (2) In connection with matters in this Court, engage in other activities on behalf of the client under the general supervision of the supervising attorney; however, a student shall make no binding commitments on behalf of a client absent prior client and supervisor approval.
-In any matters, including depositions, in which testimony is taken the student must be accompanied by the supervising attorney.
-Any filings made by the student shall be read, approved, and co-signed by the supervising attorney.
-The Chief District Judge or his/her designee and also the presiding judicial officer retain the authority to establish exceptions to such activities.
+A certified student may, under the personal and direct supervision of his or her supervising attorney: - (1) Represent any client in any civil, administrative, or non-felony criminal case if the client on whose behalf the student is appearing has consented in writing to that representation and the supervising attorney has given written approval of that representation as set forth in paragraph (d)(2) of this Rule; the presiding Judge

-- (3) Prior to oral participation by a certified student in a hearing or trial, the supervising attorney shall provide the presiding judicial officer with a written statement of the scope of participation anticipated on the part of the certified student. - (4) Because the supervising attorney is the attorney of record, no notice of withdrawal shall be required to be filed by the law student.
+- retains, however, the authority to limit a student's participation in any individual case; and - (2) In connection with matters in this Court, engage in other activities on behalf of the client under the general supervision of the supervising attorney; a student shall make no binding commitments on behalf of a client, however, absent prior client and supervising attorney approval.
+In any matters, including depositions, in which testimony is taken, the supervising attorney must accompany the student.
+The supervising attorney must read, approve, and co-sign any filings made by the student.
+The Chief Judge or his/her designee and the presiding Judge retain the authority to establish exceptions to such activities. - (3) Prior to oral participation by a certified student in a hearing or trial, the supervising attorney shall provide the presiding Judge with a written statement of the anticipated scope of the certified student's participation. - (4) Because the supervising attorney is the attorney of record, no notice of withdrawal shall be required to be filed by the law student.